LOCATION

 Gizzard Shad

-Gizzard Shad added to Bar-D lakes in May, 2007
+Gizzard Shad added to Lake Roy in May, 2007

 Cast nets are not allowed on Club property!